RozoAI/api-proxy/README.md

 # Payment API Proxy - Supabase Edge Functions

-A multi-provider payment gateway built with Supabase Edge Functions, supporting Daimo Pay and Aqua payment providers with automatic withdrawal integration.
+A multi-provider payment gateway built with Supabase Edge Functions, currently configured to use **Payment Manager** as the primary provider for all chains, with support for Daimo and Aqua providers as alternatives.

 ## 🏗️ Architecture Overview